 Groundwater Stewardship Awards

-The Barton Springs/Edwards Aquifer Conservation District will present stewardship awards in the Fall of 2013 to deserving individuals, organizations, companies or agencies that have invested exemplary effort towards the protection and conservation of water resources in the Barton Springs segment of the Edwards Aquifer.
-The Stewardship Awards happen every other year (odd years), and we will start soliciting nominations in the Spring of 2013.
+The Barton Springs/Edwards Aquifer Conservation District will be presenting stewardship awards in early 2016 to deserving individuals, organizations, companies or agencies that have invested exemplary effort towards the protection and conservation of water resources in the Barton Springs segment of the Edwards Aquifer.
+The Stewardship Awards happen every other year (odd years).

 The District will accept nominations in these categories:

 - Water Conservation - Honors efforts to use water wisely.
 Home owners, water suppliers, businesses, and builders/developers are all eligible for this award.

 - Water Quality Protection - Honors efforts that focus on water quality issues such as water monitoring, sampling and testing, pollution prevention (such as creek cleanups), and land use practices to reduce non-point source pollution.